clojang/clojang/README.md

   (println msg))
 ```

-From LFE:
+To show remote usage, from an LFE (Lisp Flavoured Erlang) REPL:

 ```cl
 (clojang-lfe@mndltl01)> (! #(default clojang@host) `#(,(self) hej!))
 #(<0.35.0> hej!)
 ```

-Then back in Clojure, the same that we used before:
+Then back in Clojure, the same that we used before, but we'll capture the
+process id that we sent from LFE and then send another message back to it:

 ```clj
 (let [[pid msg] (receive)]